docsdeveloperdemo/docdetective-dev-docs/docs/Sanitize URI Function.md

 ## What does this do?

 The `sanitizeUri` function takes a URI (Uniform Resource Identifier) as input and returns a sanitized version of the URI.
-The sanitization process involves the following steps:

-1. Trimming any leading or trailing whitespace from the URI.
-2. If the URI does not include a protocol (e.g., "http://" or "https://"), the function adds the "https://" protocol to the beginning of the URI.

 ## Why should I use this?

-The `sanitizeUri` function is useful for ensuring that URIs are in a consistent and valid format.
-This can be important for various reasons, such as:
+The `sanitizeUri` function is useful for ensuring that URIs are in a consistent format and that they are safe to use in applications.
+For example, the function can be used to add the "https://" protocol to URIs that do not have a protocol specified, and it can also be used to remove any whitespace from URIs.

-- Ensuring that URIs are properly formatted for use in web browsers or other applications.
-- Preventing potential security vulnerabilities caused by malformed URIs.
-- Facilitating the parsing and processing of URIs.

 ## Prerequisites

-There are no specific prerequisites for using the `sanitizeUri` function.
-However, it is generally recommended to use this function whenever working with URIs to ensure their validity and consistency.
+There are no prerequisites for using the `sanitizeUri` function.

 ## How to use this

-To use the `sanitizeUri` function, simply pass the URI you want to sanitize as the input parameter.
-The function will return the sanitized version of the URI.
+To use the `sanitizeUri` function, simply pass a URI as the input parameter.
+The function will return a sanitized version of the URI.

 Here is an example of how to use the `sanitizeUri` function: